typegoose/typegoose/github-page/_guides/defaultClasses.md

 class Something extends Base<mongoose.Schema.Type.String> {} // _id is now of type "String" (from mongoose)
 ```

+### FindOrCreate

+This class provides all the types supplied be the plugin `mongoose-findOrCreate`

+-> This class should only be used if the plugin is used too

 ## Extra Infomation

 Here you can find extra infomation